-Elder Scrolls fans were understandably disappointed when Bethesda that the next installment in the franchise would be a free-to-play card game.
+Elder Scrolls fans were understandably disappointed when Bethesda first announced that the next installment in the franchise would be a free-to-play card game.
 Despite the success of games like Hearthstone, the phrase “free-to-play card game spin-off” still sounds like “hackneyed cash-in” to many gamers, and not without reason.

 Play the story